 Dr. Russell has served as the featured speaker for commencements, library events, volunteer organizations, and educational institutions in over 100 cities, addressing groups from the American Library Association to the Virginia Military Institute.
 Her guest lectures have proved popular from New Zealand to Germany as well as in the U.S. and Canada.

 Russell’s first novel, The Sparrow (1996), was chosen as one of the Ten Best Books of the Year by Entertainment Weekly and won the Arthur C. Clarke Prize, the British Science Fiction for Best Novel in 1998.
-The sequel, Children of God (1998), won the Friends of the Library USA Reader’s Choice Award. and was nominated for the Hugo Award, Best Novel in 1999.
+The sequel, Children of God (1998), won the Friends of the Library USA Reader’s Choice Award.
 The San Francisco Chronicle called A Thread of Grace (2005) “hauntingly beautiful,” and the novel was nominated for the Pulitzer Prize.
-Dreamers of the Day (2008) was nominated for the International IMPAC Dublin Literary Award; it is one of the few novels about the Middle East praised in both Turkey and Israel.
+Dreamers of the Day (2008) is one of the few novels about the Middle East praised in both Turkey and Israel.
 Doc, her fictional biography of Doc Holliday, was one of the Washington Post’s Three Best Novels of 2011.
 Its follow-on, Epitaph, examines the way the gunfight at the O.K.
 Corral became central to American mythology about the Old West.
-Her forthcoming novel, Unremembered Lives, is about Annie Clements, the young union organizer who was once known as America’s Joan of Arc.
+Her latest novel, The Women of the Copper Country, is about Annie Clements, the young union organizer who was once known as America’s Joan of Arc.